 In maths, the children will be building upon their knowledge of the times tables and they will continuing with daily rehearsal of the written methods for addition, subtraction, multiplication and division.
-The children will be continuing with Power Maths as a scheme of work to provide children with opportunities for reasoning and problem solving.
+The children will be continuing to deepen their understanding with opportunities for reasoning and problem solving.
 We want to develop confident mathematicians who have fun and enjoy their learning in maths!

 Our science work in Autumn will focus on electricity which ties in nicely with the Victorian period given that this was where it all began.
 The children will explore a world without electricity as well as develop their knowledge and understanding of how electricity and electrical devices work and the impact they have on our daily lives.
 Children will create simple circuits and learn about the different components needed to make it work as well as understand where these components exist in real life circuits.